kiringodhwani/RustCheatSheet/README.md

 }
 // Implement the Summary trait for our Tweet type impl Summary for Tweet {
-    // summarize_author() has no default implementation, so must specify custom installation here
+    // summarize_author() has no default implementation, so we must specify custom installation here.
     // Return the username because the author of the tweet is the Twitter user. fn summarize_author(&self) -> String {
         format!("@{}", self.username)
     }

-    // custom summarize() implementation that override the default implementation fn summarize(&self) -> String {
+    // custom summarize() implementation that overrides the default implementation. fn summarize(&self) -> String {
         format!("{}: {}", self.username, self.content)
     }
 }

 pub trait Summary {
-    // summarize_author() returns the name of the author, has no default implementation fn summarize_author(&self) -> String;
+    // summarize_author() returns the name of the author, has no default implementation. fn summarize_author(&self) -> String;

-    // summarize() has a default implementation, which uses the summarize_author() method fn summarize(&self) -> String {
+    // summarize() has a default implementation, which uses the summarize_author() method. fn summarize(&self) -> String {
         format!("(Read more from {}...)", self.summarize_author())
     }